oneananda/asp_dot_net_core_projects/README.md

 A comprehensive exploration of the AddSingleton service lifetime in ASP.NET Core.
 This project dissects scenarios where singleton lifetimes are most effective, highlighting how dependencies are managed per request.

 ---

+### 043_HTTP_ClientFactory_and_Resilient_Calls

+This project focuses on the HttpClientFactory in ASP.NET Core and its role in promoting resilience in HTTP communication.
+It demonstrates techniques such as retry policies, circuit breakers, and handler lifetimes using Polly integration.

+---